K3UL/K3UL.github.io/_posts/2018-06-14-set-up-ssh-keys-with-ansible-on-raspberries.md

 title: WIP - Leverage Ansible to administer a cluster of Raspberry Pi from a Unix or Windows machine
 ---

-As I was looking into what skills I want to learn or enforce, I made up an app as a side project, that would make use of all these technologies in a coherent whole.
-Some of these things being Infrastructure related, I found better to go ahead and buy a bunch of Raspberry Pi (or is it Raspberries ?).
+Wanting to go ahead with getting my Infrastructure skills up-to-date, I went ahead and bought a bunch of Raspberry Pi.

-The first task I found would be interesting is to administer the Rasps with Ansible.
+The first task I found would be interesting is to administer the *Rasps* with Ansible.
 By administer I mean :
 * Manage the inventory of the machines available
 * Harmonize OS configuration
 * Deploy SSH keys for multiple users, in the most dynamic way possible.
 What I want is a solution to use at home, but knowledge that I can use in a big corporate environment.